Gord Bamford

-Gord Bamford (born April 17, 1976) is an Australian-Canadian country music singer.
+Gordon Bamford (born April 17, 1976) is an Australian-Canadian country music singer.
 He has released ten studio albums.
-Alberta-raised Bamford stands as one of the most decorated artists in Canadian country music with 26 Canadian Country Music Association (CCMA) awards, along with multiple JUNO nominations.
+Bamford stands as one of the most decorated artists in Canadian country music with 26 Canadian Country Music Association (CCMA) awards, along with multiple JUNO nominations.
 Additionally, Bamford is one of two multi-time winners of Nashville's Country Music Association (CMA) Global Country Artist of the Year award, along with the Shires.

 Biography

 Early years

 Bamford was born in Traralgon, Victoria, Australia.
 When Bamford was five years old, he moved with his mother, Marilyn, from Australia to Lacombe, Alberta, Canada after his parents' divorce.
 A singer who toured with an Australian country band, Bamford's mother encouraged him to pursue a career in music.
-In 1995, Bamford entered and won the Nornet Radio Network's "Search for the Stars."
-With Rob Bartlett from Sundae Sound producing, Bamford went to Calgary to record his debut single, "Forever Starts Today," written by Dean McTaggart.
+In 1995, Bamford entered and won the Nornet Radio Network's "Search for the Stars".
+With Rob Bartlett from Sundae Sound producing, Bamford went to Calgary to record his debut single, "Forever Starts Today", written by Dean McTaggart.
 The song received a positive response from Canadian country radio the following year.